-Practising mindfulness regularly can mean that you can gain tools to cope with the stress and anxiety of everyday life, and therefore have less negative responses to it.
+Practising mindfulness regularly can mean that you can gain tools to cope with the stress and anxiety of everyday life as well as emotions that arise during particular situations.
+Therefore, have less negative responses to life as a whole.
 It also leads to a better mood and emotion regulation.

 2. Ability to Manage Illness Better

 It may not take away your symptoms, but mindfulness can help you to make them more bearable and manageable.
 It is especially beneficial for cancer patients and other terminal illness sufferers, showing enhanced spirituality, helping post-traumatic growth, and reduced stress levels.